Statutory School Information

 The Most Recent Key Stage 2 Results

-Key Stage 2 SATs results for the past two/three years are to be found on our 'useful information' page.
+We have not published our Key Stage 2 SATs results for 2016, 2017 or 2018 as we have had small cohorts of under 5 children.
 Please be aware that our cohorts are small and fluctuate from year to year in number, in ability and in level of SEND.
-Each child in recent years has accounted for between 10% and 33%.
-We are proud of all of our children's achievements.
+Each child in recent years has accounted for between 33% and 100%.
+We are proud of all of our children's achievements and they have made good progress from their starting points.

 The following link takes you to the DfE school performance tables website for our school. http://www.education.gov.uk/cgi-bin/schools/performance/school.pl?urn=120178&superview=pri